martinmicunda/martinmicunda.github.io/_drafts/conditional-module-loading-with-systemjs.md

 title: Conditional module loading with SystemJS

-excerpt: "Today I gonna describe `conditional module loading` feature that SystemJS added couple weeks ago."
+excerpt: "Conditional module loading is new feature added by SystemJS that helps you to load your ES2015 (ES6) modules depend on the conditions that you specify."

 author:
   name: Martin Micunda